Course Placement Overview

 We recommend that students submit a portfolio rather than take the exam because a portfolio shows more about your writing than the timed essay exam, which gives you little time for reflection and revision.

 Make an appointment by calling the Core Writing Program office at 775-784-6709 to come in and write a placement essay.
 The essay exam must take place during normal business hours and is written in our office.
 Please have several options in mind for your appointment.
 You will need to allow for a two hour block of time.
 Bring your $35.00 placement fee to your appointment.
 An essay topic and all exam materials will be provided when you arrive.

 Finding Out Results:

-As is noted above, you will need to provide contact information and/or a self-addressed, stamped envelope if you want your results delivered to you by mail.
+As is noted above, you will need to provide an email if you want your results delivered to you.
 Otherwise, you will need to contact the Department of English at 775-784-6709 after two weeks and request your placement results.
+PLEASE NOTE: Due to FERPA regulations, we can only communicate placement information to the student in question.
+Any other person, unless that person is a parent and the student is a minor, must provide a signed privacy waiver (available from Admissions & Records) before Core Writing can communicate the student’s placement results or any other academic information.

 For students in high school Advanced Placement courses, AP credit is awarded as follows: